BrickBot/Archive/README.md

 ## Backwards Compatibility Support
 Dependencies and related software that might be of use if setting up a legacy environment or if attempting to run older software under newer operating system versions.
 * [Windows Backwards Compatibility](https://github.com/BrickBot/Archive/releases/tag/Win9x): Includes the latest-and-greatest versions of dependencies and related software for setting up to run older apps, whether using a Windows 9x (Windows 95, Windows 98, Windows 98 SE, Windows ME) environment or a more modern one.

-&nbsp;

-* * *

-# Status Note
-This repository is typically kept in read-only (archive) mode to guard against accidental changes, modifications, or deletions;
-however, it can be updated as needed.
-Since this repository is typically locked, please direct any discussion to the [BrickBot organization discussion](https://github.com/orgs/BrickBot/discussions).